We may earn commission from affiliate links →

 Closing the Christmas season and almost a month of celebrations, January 6 is an important day in the Orthodox tradition.
 And as such, it must start very early!

 On this day, locals commemorate the baptism of Christ, and it is considered such an important day that it is also a bank holiday.
 Also known as Theophany or Ta Fota (The Lights), the Orthodox Church celebrated the presence of God in the baptism of Christ.

-Early in the morning, the solemn Great Sanctification of Water takes place across the country, usually by the sea, but also next to rivers and lakes, and after an important church service, a priest walks together with hundreds of people towards the edge of the water.
+Early in the morning, the solemn Great Sanctification of Water takes place across the country, usually by the sea and beside rivers and lakes.
+After an important church service, a priest walks together with hundreds of people towards the edge of the water.

-And yes, despite being Greece, the waters are indeed cold in winter!
-So the lucky one who makes it through the cold water and finds the cross first and returns it to the priest, and receives a special blessing to last through the rest of the year.
+And yes, despite being in Greece, winter waters are indeed cold!
+So the lucky one who makes it through the cold water finds the cross first, returns it to the priest, and receives a special blessing to last through the rest of the year.

 Greek Christmas Food

 Food in Greece is a serious affair, during Christmas even more!
 There are dozens of typical dishes prepared and eaten only during this period.

 Although Christmas food is not the same across the country, some dishes will be present at every Christmas table all over Greece, so take a look; these are some of the food that most people love.

 Known as Christopsomo (or Christ bread), this delicious round loaf is a traditional Ottoman kind of bread that cannot be missed from any Greek table.
 It is typically decorated with a cross made of dough in the center and often has almonds or nuts on top, a symbol of prosperity.
 This bread is often savored during Christmas Eve dinner.